transformerlab/transformerlab-docs/docs/tutorial/3-models.md

 ## Running a Model for Inference

 import { LuPlay } from "react-icons/lu";
-import { LuSettings } from "react-icons/lu";
+import { LuCog } from "react-icons/lu";
 import Button from '@site/src/components/Button';

-When you are ready to run your model, click on the <Button><PlayIcon/>Run</Button> button.
+When you are ready to run your model, click on the <Button><LuPlay/>Run</Button> button.

 <img src={require('./img/click-run.png').default} alt="Run Button" width="400" />

-The <LuSettings/> button gives some advanced options you can select for how the model is run:
+The <LuCog/> button gives some advanced options you can select for how the model is run:

 - **8-bit mode** reduces the precision of values in the model.
 This can speed up inference greatly, but it may also reduce the quality of the responses.
 - **CPU-Offload** offloads part of the model to the CPU

+### Alternate Inference Engines

+An inference engine is the library that is used to run your model.
+By default, Transformer Lab attempts to run your model using a versatile inference engine made by the team at FastChat [https://github.com/lm-sys/FastChat](https://github.com/lm-sys/FastChat)

+Depending on the Model Architecture, you can select an alternate inference engine.
+Alternate inference engines are built as [Plugins](../advanced/plugins.md).

 ### Currently Running LLM Display